-Detention by the USSR
+Detention by and fall of the USSR

 On 25 December 1991, Soviet President Mikhail Gorbachev, the final leader of the Soviet Union, resigned, declared his office extinct and handed over its powers – including control of the Soviet nuclear missile launching codes – to Russian President Boris Yeltsin.
 The USSR officially ceased to exist on 31 December 1991.

 DJ and I were there during this time.
 The USSR was collapsing and was becoming the Russian Federation.
 Tank tracks were in the streets.
 The state bank collapsed.
 The ruble was worthless.
 Food was scarce.
 Poverty was rapidly on the rise.
 The ground was icy and the temperature freezing cold.
 The black market was thriving.
 Things that had been closed or banned since 1922 were quickly re-opening or becoming available.

 Bribery and confusion was the order of the day.